ShivamRhitvij/DataVisualization-/README.md

 # Data Visulization
-This is repository of work done during the course MIS6380 Data Visulization by group 9.
+This is repository of work done during the course MIS6380 Data Visulization.